 Setting Up the Page

 Label or tag each specimen you collect.

-For each specimen, include to the same information on both the tag or label, and in the catalog.
+For each specimen, including the same information on both the tag or label and in the catalog.

 - item number

 - date collected

 - identification of object

 A note about identification for the hard-core scientists among us.
 For professional naturalist collections, a taxonomist, who specializes in species identification will identify a specimen.
 The field collector may not.
 A professional field collector may sometimes write the species scientific name on the back of the label – in pencil.
 In case they make a mistake.
 But this shouldn’t stop us amateurs.